wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 #### Database Type

-The database object contains a `dict` instance for key-value mapping, with the type being `dbDictType` (file `server. c`).
+The database object contains a `dict` instance for key-value mapping, with the type being `dbDictType` (file `server.c`).
 The type object has all callbacks being set except key and value duplication functions, meaning that when a key-value pair is inserted into the database, the function that inserts it must duplicate the object if necessary.
 Besides, database value objects are reference counted, as indicated by the destructor callback function `dictObjectDestructor()` (file `server.c`).
 This function calls `decrRefCount()` (file `object.c`) on the value object.
 If the reference count drops to zero, `decrRefCount()` will then deallocate the value object based on its type using a switch block.